 That way, the fade gets restricted to the darker parts of the photograph, making the effect more subtle.
 Be careful not to get too heavy handed with the effect, you don’t want to make your photo appear completely unnatural.

 Let’s look at the difference putting an anchor at the 50% crossing makes.
-On the left hand side, you can see the image before we placed an anchor at 50%.
-On the right, you’ll see how the photo looks afterwards.
+On the left-hand side, you can see the image before we placed an anchor at 50%.
+On the right, you’ll see how the photo looks afterward.
 Drag the slider back and forth to see the entire images.